OpenShift 4 Authentication: A Commodore component to manage authentication (via OAuth) on OpenShift 4

 |Currently, the component only supports configuring a custom CA certificate for LDAP identity providers.|

 Users should use the component’s secret configuration mechanism to deploy secrets containing identity provider credentials.

 The LDAP group sync is configured to sync and prune groups from LDAP.
 Configured groups are synced from the LDAP provider and will be pruned once deleted again in LDAP.

 The sync cronjob is configured to be scheduled on the master nodes.
 The reason for this scheduling configuration stems from a combination of two factors: first, LDAP servers may be protected with IP allow-lists, and second, an OCP4 cluster may be deployed with public IPs for all nodes

 If both of those factors are combined, we need to add all the master node IPs to the allow-list, so that the control plane can talk to the LDAP server.
 In this scenario, if the LDAP sync cronjob is scheduled on the master nodes, we don’t need to add additional infra or worker node IPs to the allow-list.

 RBAC rules are set up in order to allow a sudo like method to gain cluster-admin privileges.

 impersonate permissions are granted to the group defined in

 Using user impersonation, permissions can be escalated to full

-oc --as cluster-admin get nodes
+oc --as cluster-admin get secret